-eCommerce is not longer a fad for businesses in the retail market, it is a global movement that is leaving many traditional retailers behind.
+eCommerce is not longer a fad for businesses in the retail market.
+It has become a global movement that is leaving many traditional retailers behind.
 Buyers are now purchasing from the online world, that once was only possible to buy in-store.

-For some warehouses the technology of eCommerce has advanced faster than the processes and procedures in place to send the goods.
+The technology of eCommerce has advanced extremely fast in comparison to changes in the warehouse.
+Much faster than the processes and procedures in place to send the goods.
 It is the chain of events that occur through the warehouse that turn a customer to a loyal supporter or turn them off altogether.

-Businesses spend a lot of effort and money on creating the most advanced online stores with the best user experience to gain a customer database, while forgetting the technology demands of the warehouse to fulfill these online orders.
+Businesses spend a lot of effort and money on creating the most advanced online stores.
+That give the best user experience to gain a customer database.
+Meanwhile forgetting the technology demands of the warehouse to fulfill these online orders.

 Behind every successful warehouse is a system, whether it is entirely automated with machines or systems used by people.
 Many warehouse systems are still paper based and is far behind the technology used to place orders.

 It is common for businesses hesitate before implementing a Warehouse Management System (WMS)

 .
 As many prefer to keep to their paper based methods, that have sustained them through the past.
 Bear in mind there are many downfalls to this dated method.
 Making it important to assess your warehouse and how it would be impacted by a WMS.